nikhilgowda123/AIMazeSolvers/README.md

 Follow the below steps to run the project:

-Open the unzipped folder and launch Terminal/Powershell inside the folder.
+ - Open the unzipped folder and launch Terminal/Powershell inside the folder.

 `cd path/to/unzipped/folder`

-Install the requirements by installing the packages in requirement.txt file using the below command.
+ - Install the requirements by installing the packages in requirement.txt file using the below command.

 'pip install -r requirements.txt'

+ - After installation of all the packages, open your python interpreter by using the command below.

+ 'python'
+ Note: if the above command for launching python interpreter does not work, please check your python version or try 'py' or 'python3'

+ - Import the maze.py file by using the below command.

+ 'import maze'